Illegal Immigrants Reluctant To Fill Out Census Form

 NIETO: It's a huge chunk of the city.

 DOWD: Nieto says nothing in the form asks about citizenship, so it's worth participating, he argues, when millions of dollars are at stake for a single neighborhood.
 That's exactly why this illegal resident, named Daniella will fill out the form.

 DANIELLA: Well, I'm not afraid, like most of the people are.

 DOWD: Daniella has lived her for 14 years.
 Her teenage son, he's illegal, too.
 Lately, she's seen his school lose funding, community centers have closed.

 DANIELLA: I know if I want all this resource I have to fill out that form.
 I have to make my son count.

-For NPR News, I'm Peter O'Dowd in Phoenix.
+DOWD: For NPR News, I'm Peter O'Dowd in Phoenix.

 MONTAGNE: This is NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.